manabunagaoka/manaboodle/README.md

 - Node.js 18.x or higher
 - npm or yarn
 - Supabase account
-- SendGrid account (for email features)
+- Resend account (for email features)

 ### New Dependencies for Synchronicity Engine
 ```bash